spacesailor24/zksync-guessing-game/README.md

 1. `git clone git@github.com:spacesailor24/zksync-guessing-game.git`
 2. `pnpm i`

-- `pnpm run test` Will compiled the contracts and run the tests
+- `pnpm run test` Will compile the contracts and run the tests
+- `pnpm run deploy --network zkSyncSepoliaTestnet` Will deploy the contracts to zksync Sepolia
+  - This steps requires a private key to be specified in `.env` (See [Environment Settings](#environment-settings))
 - `pnpm run dev` Will start the Vue.js frontend and serve it locally
-  - The frontend is configured to communicate with the deployed `GuessingGame` on zksync Sepolia
+  - The frontend is preconfigured to communicate with the deployed `GuessingGame` on zksync Sepolia

 ### NPM Scripts